 Devices and Tests to Detect Smoking

 When combined with other evidence, there are devices and kits that may help provide a minimum standard of proof that smoking is occurring or drifting into an adjoining space.
-The use of monitors to enforce a no-smoking policy or to verify specific allegations of a violation must be done in a manner that is free from unlawful discrimination that may violate fair-housing laws.
+When using monitors to enforce a no-smoking policy care should be taken to avoid unlawful discrimination that may violate fair-housing laws.
 Placing monitors uniformly, randomly or in response to specific complaints from neighboring residents may raise less concern than if a monitor is placed in a unit belonging to a member of a protected class and in no other unit.
-Housing providers should first try some less intrusive options and consult an attorney before using devices or tests.
+It is recommended that housing providers try resolving compliance issues in other ways and consult an attorney before using devices or tests.

-Disclaimer: this document is provided for informational purposes only and should not be considered legal advice or a guarantee that any of these devices are foolproof methods to detect secondhand-smoke exposure and/or meet the standard needed for proof in a court of law that smoking has occurred in a particular area.
+Disclaimer: this document is provided for informational purposes only and nothing stated in it should be considered legal advice or a guarantee that any of these devices are a foolproof method of detecting secondhand-smoke exposure, and/or meet the standard needed for proof in a court of law that smoking has occurred in a particular area.

-Please share your experience with using any of the devices listed here with Colorado GASP regarding the ease of use and ordering, customer service and technical support, how well they worked, and if they accomplished the goal.
+Please contact Colorado GASP and share your experience with these devices including the ease of use and ordering, customer service and technical support, how well they worked, and if they accomplished the goal.

 Passive Nicotine Monitors